Jay Locey

-Jay Locey (born February 3, 1955) is an American football coach and former player who is the running backs and tight ends coach for the New Jersey Generals of the United States Football League (USFL).
+Jay Locey (born February 3, 1955) is an American football coach and former player.
 Locey served as the head football coach at Linfield College from 1996 to 2005, compiling a record of 84–18.

-Early years
+Early life

 Locey attended Corvallis High School in his hometown of Corvallis, Oregon from 1969 to 1973.
 As a sophomore, he earned a spot on the varsity football team.
 The starting quarterback on that team was senior Mike Riley.
 That season the Spartans went 11–1, losing to North Salem in their homecoming game, and won the state championship, avenging their loss in the 1969 championship the year before.
 Locey was a reserve linebacker and played special teams that season.

 Upon graduating from Corvallis High, he accepted a scholarship to play football at Oregon State.
 He started one game as a defensive back for the Beavers his sophomore season.
 His junior year, he became a starter and earned second team All Pacific-8 Conference.
 At the conclusion of his senior season, he was named first team All-Pacific-8 Conference.

 Locey was honored twice as OSU's top student-athlete and received the outstanding senior award his senior year.

+Following Locey's graduation, he signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He was released in June 1977.

 Coaching career

 Locey began his coaching career as a graduate assistant at Oregon State in 1977.
-After one season as a GA, he was hired at Lakeridge High School by coach Tom Smythe.
+After one season, he was hired at Lakeridge High School by coach Tom Smythe.
 He was the secondary coach for four seasons at Lakeridge.
 In 1982, he returned to Corvallis to coach at his alma mater, Corvallis High School, under head coach Gary Beck.